ProFatXuanAll/language-model-playground/doc/source/index.rst

 Welcome to Language Model Playground's documentation!
 =====================================================

-**Language model playground** is a tutorial of "How to implement neural network based language models".
+**Language model playground** is a tutorial of "How to implement :term:`neural network` based :term:`language models`".
-We use Pytorch_ to implement language models.
+We use Pytorch_ to implement :term:`language models`.

 .. _PyTorch: https://pytorch.org/

-We have implemented several language models including:
+We have implemented several :term:`language models` including:

 - RNN only models.
   (e.g. :py:mod:`lmp.model.RNNModel`)